New Student Programs addresses the holistic needs of each new NC State student to create a foundation of success.

 The Office of New Student Programs was formed in 2014 after moving to the Division of Academic and Student Affairs.
 Previously the Office of New Student Orientation, this unit has coordinated NC State’s New Student Orientation programs for over two decades.
-With a emphasis on assisting students throughout their transition to the university, New Student Programs focuses on the academic success and connection of students to campus during their first year at NC State.
+With the formation of New Student Programs, this unit has responsibility for the coordination of multiple university-wide programs, including: New Student and Family Orientation, Summer Start, Welcome Weeks, the Common Reading Program, and on-going transition programming.
+New Student Programs focuses on assisting students throughout their transition to the university with an emphasis on the academic success and connection of students to campus during their first year at NC State.

 - Multiple Graduate Interns

 - New Student and Family Orientation programs: Transitional success programs for incoming first-year and transfer students and their families aimed at creating a sense of community with NC State, building peer support networks, introducing academic and co-curricular resources, and assisting participants in understanding the expectations of the NC State community.